ReiShiozawa/nvidia_sports_balls/README.md

 ### Training the Model

 9. Run `python3 train.py --model-dir=models/sports_balls data/sports_balls` to train Jetson Nano with the database.
+(You may need to enable virutal/swap memory depending on your ram usage)

 10. To export the model outside of docker, run `python3 onnx_export.py --model-dir=models/sports_balls` After doing so, there should be a file named `resnet18.onnx`